hansenp/diachrscripts/docs/coordinates_of_enriched_digests.rst

 The script has an option ``--verbose`` that can be used to examine such cases more closely by printing the associated lines from the digest file.
-Within the 48 cases, we identified three classes.
+Three categories of error were responsible for the 48 cases in which a digest could not be mapped.
-In 34 cases, the enriched digest is shifted three positions to the right, with respect to the corresponding digest in the Diachromatic digest file.
+In 34 cases, the enriched digest is shifted three positions to the right with respect to the corresponding digest in the Diachromatic digest file.
-In 10 cases, the enriched digest spans a restriction site (overlap two or more digests in the Diachromatic digest file).
+In 10 cases, the enriched digest spans a restriction site (i.e., overlaps two or more digests in the Diachromatic digest file).
 And in four cases, the enriched digest is completely contained in a digest from the Diachromatic digest file.
 We assumed that these cases result from the LiftOver from ``hg19`` to ``hg38``